RWeick/N64-Gameshark-Pro-REF1329/README.md

 The LZ9FC17 GALs are the same between PCB revisions.
 If you have a Gameshark with a Smart Card port on the back, you can migrate everything to this PCB and have a working parallel port.

-I have fully reverse engineered the LZ9FC17 GAL and implemented it in the [N64 Gameshark Clone] (https://github.com/RWeick/REF1329-N64-Gameshark-Clone).
+I have fully reverse engineered the LZ9FC17 GAL and implemented it in the [N64 Gameshark Clone](https://github.com/RWeick/REF1329-N64-Gameshark-Clone).

 PCB Thickness: 1.2 mm